RCHG/rchg.github.io/_posts/2014-10-02-matplotlib-intro.md

 > This post has a list of tiny matplotlib tips.
 There is a lot of indications on internet discussing about *how to do things with matplotlib*.
 Here, are written few cases to don't forget about them!
+Some implementations might be changes for new versions of matplotlib (after v3 ahead).

 ### How to Change the fonts